unixpariah/nh/README.md

 #### Specialisations support

-Nh is capable of detecting which specialisation you are running, so it runs the proper activation script.
-To do so, you need to give Nh some information of the spec that is currently running by writing its name to `/etc/specialisation`.
+NH is capable of detecting which specialisation you are running, so it runs the proper activation script.
+To do so, you need to give NH some information of the spec that is currently running by writing its name to `/etc/specialisation`.
 The config would look like this: